 - Cleyro Serviced Apartments – Finzels Reach

-8. Stokes Croft, a cool neighborhood to stay in Bristol
+7. Stokes Croft, where to stay in Bristol for street art

 The main Stokes Croft Road is lined with independent boutiques and vintage clothing shops.
 It is a great place to go if you want to find some unique fashion pieces that you wouldn’t be likely to find in the chain stores.